 The biggest identifier is that herpes forms actual blisters.
 They fill with fluid, and this causes them to raise more noticeably above the base skin level.
 They’re much softer than ingrown hairs, and they often hurt more.

 Lastly, herpes is an infection.
 When you first contract the disease, it’s common to experience flu-like symptoms.
 Headaches, achiness, swollen lymph nodes, fever and painful or tingling legs are common symptoms.
 After your first outbreak, these additional symptoms are usually softer (and sometimes go away completely), but that initial outbreak can help you identify if you have contracted herpes in the first place.

-There’s a third condition that’s easily confused with these other two: pimples.
+There’s a fourth condition that’s easily confused with these other three: pimples.
 Pimples are not the result of an STD, and they’re extremely similar to ingrown hairs in cause and exhibition.
 Technically, an ingrown hair is caused by hair that can’t break through the surface of the skin.
 Pimples are caused by clogged pores.
 That said, ingrown hairs can actually cause pimples.
 It’s weird.